hgeorgsch/pygax/README.md

 Note that we can run the local beam search with a population size of one to make a straight-forward hill climbing search.

+## Testing

+In addition to the test script sections in the modules themselves, two additional test scripts `testGA.py` and `testBeam.py` are provided, optimising a three-dimensional function.
+The test functions are implemented in the `TestFunctions` module.